 It literally takes 2 minutes in the blender and it is done!
 So easy!

 Give this easy Cilantro Mint Chutney Recipe a try this week- I promise, you will looooooooove it.

 For more tasty sauce recipes to brighten up your meals, be sure to go the sauce category!!!Print

-Simple, FLAVORFUL Cilantro Mint Chutney- a delicious accompaniment to Indian food- Somosas, Frankies, Dosa, Kabobs, Rice or Naan.
+Simple, FLAVORFUL Cilantro Mint Chutney- a bright and refreshing Indian condiment to use on Biryani, Samosas, Frankies, Dosa, Kabobs, Rice or Naan.
 Can be made in 5 minutes flat!
-Vegan adaptable
+Vegan adaptable.
+See notes!!!